pantrypoints/sp/content/en/material/principles/part-2/chapter-06.md

 This rule is the basis for:
 - Nuclear fission and fusion
 - Chemical reactions

+## Rule 4: State Continuity

+**Each identity remains as much as it can always in the same state.
+It is never changed except by external causes.**

+{{< i s="/graphics/physics/rule4.jpg" a="State" >}}

+This absorbs Newton's First Law of Classical Mechanics while making it consistent with Quantum Mechanics.

+This rule is the basis for:
+- Photons going continuously forward
+- Quantum superposition being predicatble by Cartesian Relativity
+- Line spectra being emitted by electrons

+{{< dc t="Note" >}}
+This is in Part 2, Article 37 of Descartes' Principia Philosophia and Part 2, Proposition 14 of Spinoza's Principles of Cartesian Philosophy
+{{< /dc >}}

 ## Newton's Laws Versus Descartes' Rules